liborty/rstats/README.md

 ## Trait VecVec

-Relationships between n vectors (in d dimensions).
+Relationships between n vectors in d dimensions.
 This (hyper-dimensional) data domain is denoted here as (`nd`).
 It is in `nd` where the main original contribution of this library lies.
 True geometric median (gm) is found by fast and stable iteration, using improved Weiszfeld's algorithm `gmedian`.
 This algorithm solves Weiszfeld's convergence and stability problems in the neighbourhoods of existing set points.
-Its variant, `par_gmedian`, employs multithreading for faster execution and gives otherwise exactly the same result.
+Its variant, `par_gmedian`, employs multithreading for faster execution and gives otherwise  the same result.

 * centroid, medoid, outliers, gm
 * sums of distances, radius of a point (as its distance from gm)